-Hannah's love for science began in the summer of 2013 when her dad signed her up for a summer engineering camp.
-As the only girl, Hannah was on the winning team at the end of the lego robot camp.
+Hannah's love for science began in the summer of 2013 when she was introduced to engineering at a summer engineering camp.
+As the only girl, Hannah was on the winning team at the end of the week long camp.
 This was the start of her love for science and engineering.

-Later that year, she learned about the widespread impact of Energy Poverty and the Global Water Crisis, and created BEACON as a result.
+Later that year, she learned about the widespread impact of Energy Poverty and the Global Water Crisis, and created BEACON (Bringing Electricity Access to Countries through Ocean Energy) as a result.
 BEACON is purposed to bring both stable electricity as well as fresh water access to people of underdeveloped nations.
-For her work with BEACON, Hannah has been named to the Forbes 30 Under 30 List, addressed the United Nations, and has received many other honors and awards, including presenting BEACON at the Intel International Science and Engineering Fair and being named America's 2015 Top Young Scientist for her work.
+For her work with BEACON, Hannah has addressed the United Nations, and has received many other honors and awards, including presenting BEACON at the Intel International Science and Engineering Fair and being named America's 2015 Top Young Scientist.
 She is grateful that she has had a platform to share her work with others, and is passionate about inspiring other young girls to do STEM.

-Hannah has a passion for robotics and has participated in FIRST, SeaPerch, Science Olympiad, and Academic Games.
-Hannah is also a member of the National Honor Society and Student Athletic Leadership Team at FAU High School.
+Hannah has a passion for robotics and has participated in FIRST Lego League, FIRST Tech Challenge, and FIRST Robotics Competition, SeaPerch, Science Olympiad, and Academic Games.
+Hannah was also a member of the National Honor Society and was president of the Student Athletic Leadership Team at FAU High School.

 Hannah tests an early BEACON prototype.